Photo by bauhaus1000 from Getty Images Signature via Canva.com

 In this article:

-As military families, we know that it exists and that it’s intended to cover our cost of living.
-But it’s more than just a number and well-known military acronym; it affects both on our budgets and our standard of living.
+Military families know the government provides BAH to help cover the cost of living at their assigned duty station.
+But it’s more than just a number and well-known military acronym.
+It affects both budgets and standard of living.

 What Is BAH?